awslabs/amazon-kinesis-video-streams-signaling/README.md

 1. Use the `Signaling_Construct*` APIs to construct requests to send to the Signaling Service.
-    - Ensure authenticate to sign the constructed requests using the Signature Version 4 (SigV4) [authentication flow](https://docs.aws.amazon.com/AmazonS3/latest/API/sig-v4-authenticating-requests.html) before sending them.
+    - Ensure to authenticate and sign the constructed requests using the Signature Version 4 (SigV4) [authentication flow](https://docs.aws.amazon.com/AmazonS3/latest/API/sig-v4-authenticating-requests.html) before sending them.
 2. Use the `Signaling_Parse*` APIs to parse the responses from the Signaling